Dreher introduced its next generation Aerodynamic

 As with the entire family of Dreher Sculls and Oars the Dreher Aerodynamic Sculls, these oars have a true integrated modular design where:

-- The blades are installed using low temperature hotmelt requiring no pitching and is removable.
+- The blades are installed using low temperature hotmelt requiring no pitching and is removable or the customer can request an epoxy adhesive, where the blade and shaft can no longer be replaced separately if one is damaged.

 - The pitch of the oar will remain constant until the sleeve wears out and then it can be easily changed with only a screwdriver.

 Most of our best feedback has come from our customers.
-They like to do their own testing and when they convince themselves it is a better deisgn, we are rewarded with additional orders.
+They like to do their own testing and when they convince themselves it is a better design, we are rewarded with additional orders.

 However, just as with any of our oars and sculls, the equipment will reward those with the greatest skill.

-These E-H or E-HX sculls seem to make people with good blade-work row faster and this design is worthy of your serious consideration.
+This entire family of aerodynamic sculls seems to make people with good blade-work row faster and this design is worthy of your serious consideration.
+As with all oars: A late square up quick vertical speed of entry is desired for best performance.